julia-dizhak/movie-app/README.md

 defaultProps

-### Lesson 5: manage React Component state with setState
+### Lesson 5: manage React Component state with setState.
 State is used for properties on a component that will change, versus static properties that are passed in.